jhallen/ivy-lang/readme.md

 	->

 Auto-expanding hash tables are used for symbol and string indexing.
-These hash tables expand to twice their size when they reach half full.
-Symbol indexing is faster than string indexing since, for symbols, the hash value is just the address of the symbol.
+These hash tables expand to remain efficient as items are added to it.
+Symbol indexing is faster than string indexing since, for symbols, the hash value is just the address of the symbol so the hash value does not have to be recomputed or even looked up.

 Objects can be created either member by member: